 Along with its growing body of research on wildfire smoke and health, including new efforts focused on public communication and intervention, EPA launched its Smoke Sense app (available through Android and iOS systems) in 2017.
 More than 40,000 users have downloaded Smoke Sense, which provides current fire and air-quality data and hourly forecasts of smoke and ozone.
 People can also gauge their own vulnerability to smoke impacts and anonymously report any symptoms via the app.

-Bracing for more fire and smoke this summer
+Bracing for more fire and smoke

 The accumulating research on wildfires and health could lead to a transformation in how we view the infernos that are becoming more widespread across ever-more-intense fire seasons.
 Human-produced global heating is not only raising temperatures — it’s also raising the stakes for wildfire risk.
 In a warming climate, landscapes can dry out more readily even where precipitation trends aren’t changing.

 “Among the many processes important to California’s diverse fire regimes, warming‐driven fuel drying is the clearest link between anthropogenic climate change and increased California wildfire activity to date,” concluded Park Williams of Columbia University in a 2019 paper.

 Thanks to Dr. Jeff Masters for contributing to this post.

 Website visitors can comment on “Eye on the Storm” posts.
 Please read our Comments Policy prior to posting.
 Comments are generally open for 30 days from date posted.
 Twitter: @DrJeffMasters and @bhensonweather